 The major cause of the decrease of the female birth ratio in India is considered to be the violent treatments meted out to the girl child at the time of the birth.
-The sex ratio of India was almost normal during the phase of the years of independence, but thereafter it started showing gradual signs of decrease.
-Though the sex ratio of India has gone through commendable signs of improvement in the past 10 years, there are still some states where the sex ratio is still low and is a cause of concern for the NGO organizations.
+The Sex Ratio in India was almost normal during the phase of the years of independence, but thereafter it started showing gradual signs of decrease.
+Though the Sex Ratio in India has gone through commendable signs of improvement in the past 10 years, there are still some states where the sex ratio is still low and is a cause of concern for the NGO organizations.
 One of the states which is showing a decreasing trend in the population of women 2011 and is a cause of concern is Haryana.
 The state of Haryana has the lowest rate of sex ratio in India and the figure shows a number of 877 of females to that of 1000 of males.

 |2011 Census||2001 Census|

 |29||Jammu and Kashmir||889||862||900||964|

 |31||Andaman and Nicobar Islands||876||968||846||941|